Set-theoretic type solutions of the braid equation: Hopf Skew-braces

 \section{Hopf Skew-braces}

-In this section, motivated by \cite{R2}*{Corollary 2 of Proposition 4}, we define Hopf skew-brace as particular type of Hopf $q$-braces.
+In this section, motivated by the remark after Corollary~2 of~\cite{R2}*{Proposition~4}, we define Hopf skew-braces as a particular type of Hopf $q$-braces.
 Then, we prove that a Hopf $q$-brace is a Hopf skew-brace if and only if its associated weak braiding operator is a braiding operator.
-Moreover, we also prove that the notion of Hopf skew-brace has the following equivalent avatars: a direct generalization of the concept of skew-brace as formulated originally by Guarnieri and Vendramin and a generalization of the concept of linear $q$-cycle set formulated by Rump.
-Finally, we introduce the concept of invertible $1$-cocycle and we prove that the categories of Hopf skew-braces and invertible $1$-cocycles are equivalent.
+Moreover, we also prove that the notion of Hopf skew-brace with bijective antipode has the following equivalent avatars: a direct generalization of the concept of skew-brace as formulated originally by Guarnieri and Vendramin and a generalization of the concept of linear $q$-cycle set formulated by Rump.
+Furthermore, we introduce the concept of invertible $1$-cocycle and we prove that the category of Hopf skew-braces with bijective antipode is equivalent to the category of invertible $1$-cocycles.
+Finally, in Subsection~\ref{italianos}, we show that the category of Hopf skew braces is isomorphic to the category of Yetter-Drinfeld braces, recently introduced in \cite{FS}.

-\begin{definition} A Hopf $q$-brace $\mathcal{H}$ is a {\em Hopf skew-brace} if
+\begin{definition} A Hopf $q$-brace $\mathcal{H}=(H,\cdot,\dpu)$ is a {\em Hopf skew-brace} if